isomerpages/mddi-corp/_what-we-do/Digital Singapore/Digital Infrastructure.md

 connectivity more easily and bring together different ecosystem players to enhance our digital connectivity and develop digital solutions.</p>
 <h3>Our Strategic Priorities and Moves into New Frontiers</h3>
-<p>As part of Singapore’s Digital Connectivity Blueprint launched in June
+<p>As part of Singapore’s <a href="https://www.imda.gov.sg/how-we-can-help/digital-connectivity-blueprint" rel="noopener noreferrer nofollow" target="_blank">Digital Connectivity Blueprint</a> launched
-2023, MDDI has set out five strategic priorities to enhance our digital infrastructure and stay ahead of future trends and demand:</p>
+in June 2023, MDDI has set out five strategic priorities to enhance our digital infrastructure and stay ahead of future trends and demand:</p>
 <p>1.
 Provide capacity to enable submarine cable landings to double within
 the next 10 years;
 <br>2.
 Build seamless end-to-end 10 Gbps domestic connectivity within the